64nYm3d3/CheatSheet/Github.md

 (While in the FuzzDB dir, you can update your local repo with the command "git pull")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#  Create a new repository in Bash
+#  Create a new repository

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 echo "# CheatSheet" >> README.md                             #creates local .md file, placing "# CheatSheet" in it